Sandy-8-bit/Certification-Backend/readme.md

 #### Adding a New Model

 1. Update `prisma/schema.prisma` with the new `model`, relations, and enums.
-2. Generate a migration: `pnpm prisma migrate dev --name <meaningful-name>`.
-3. Inspect the generated SQL inside `prisma/migrations/<timestamp>_<name>/migration.sql`.
+2. Inspect the generated SQL inside `prisma/migrations/<timestamp>_<name>/migration.sql`.
-4. Commit both the schema and migration folder so teammates share the same history.
+3. Commit both the schema and migration folder so teammates share the same history.
-5. Access the new model via the typed Prisma client (`prisma.<model>`).
+4. Access the new model via the typed Prisma client (`prisma.<model>`).

-#### Running Existing Migrations

-Use `pnpm prisma migrate dev` to apply pending migrations locally.
-For databases that should not run in "dev" mode (CI/CD), use `pnpm prisma migrate deploy`.
+5. This is a supabse db first schema thus don't use prisma migrate.

 #### Prisma Studio